cameronmcginley/course-dashboard/README.md

 This website serves as a dashboard for courses and attendees.
 It is designed to provide an easy to use interface to attendees by using QR codes to allow a user to sign into a course.
 From the perspective of course instructors or administrators, courses can be easily added and tracked with auto-generated QR codes for each, and all users who sign into courses can be viewed along with various information for each.
 Additionally, data can all be exported to .CSV files.

+This website is for demo purposes, so the account system has been removed and restricted features, e.g. deleting data, is available for anyone to use.

 ## Course Tracker

 The course tracker, found in the courses tab, is a table storing all data related to all courses.
 Here, an instructor can create a new course and input the desired fields, and a unique QR Code will be generated in the course's "info page".
 This info page also stores information such as the instructor, agencies, and synopsis.